 config/default.yml will be used.

-RuboCop checks all files found by a recursive search starting from the
+RuboCop does a recursive file search starting from the directory it is

-directory it is run in, or directories given as command line
+run in, or directories given as command line arguments.
+Files that

 Here is an example that might be used for a Rails project:

-Files and directories are specified relative to the
+files and directories are specified relative to the directory where the

 Note: Patterns that are just a file name, e.g.